 It will be a very difficult choice for some between a low-yield pension or the equivalent of lower pay.
 And all this makes me wonder if the government actually did their homework before they decided to implement this scheme.

-And their inability to do their research accurately makes me question if the government actually knows what it is doing regarding pensions and by the large quantity of changes in the law made, it suggests not.
+And their inability to do their research accurately makes me question if the government actually knows what it is doing regarding pension deficit and by the large quantity of changes in the law made, it suggests not.

 Sick of your Property agent not responding, or truly managing the changes in the market going on right now then give us a call 01522503717 or www.ezytrac.co.uk